calc1f4r/Mon-tout/general-findings/Generalchecks.md

 **Likelihood**: Medium
 **Description**: Incorrect authority assignment or missing privileges can prevent legitimate operations or create vulnerabilities.

+**Context**: Authority access issues often appear in complex systems with multiple contracts and roles.
+The Compound governance bug that mistakenly distributed $90M in COMP tokens stemmed from a misaligned authority structure between contracts.
+Role-based systems require careful tracking of privileges across contract upgrades and interactions to avoid permission gaps or unintended escalations.

 **Vulnerable Code**:
 ```solidity
 // ❌ Bad: Missing authority assignment